nodejs/node/doc/api/zlib.md

 To be consistent with other APIs, if the `data` is a string, it will be encoded with UTF-8 before being used for computation.
-If users only uses Node.js to compute and check the checksums, this works well with other APIs that uses the UTF-8 encoding by default.
+If users only use Node.js to compute and match the checksums, this works well with other APIs that uses the UTF-8 encoding by default.

-Some third-party JavaScript libraries that compute the checksum on a string based on `str.charCodeAt()` so that it can be run in browsers.
+Some third-party JavaScript libraries compute the checksum on a string based on `str.charCodeAt()` so that it can be run in browsers.
-If users want to match the checksum computed with this kind of library from the browser, it's better to use the same library in Node.js if it also runs in Node.js.
+If users want to match the checksum computed with this kind of library in the browser, it's better to use the same library in Node.js if it also runs in Node.js.
 If users have to use `zlib.crc32()` to match the checksum produced by such a third-party library: